isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Individual selections within a filter group are "ORed" together, meaning if any of the conditions are met, they will be in the results.
 On the other hand, filters are "ANDed" together, meaning that data must meet all filter criteria in order to be selected.
 There may be times where you have no cases and samples in the results, based on the combination of filters you have chosen.

+ - If you use AND and do not see the data you are expecting in the filter, try OR instead.
+AND is a more restrictive criteria requiring all filters to be met, OR is less restrictive, requiring only one criteria to be met for the data to appear.
+ - You may want to consider adding the term "AND" or "OR" in your saved cohort title since the type of combination used in your cohort does not display in the filters list for a saved cohort.

 Note: Hovering over the Disease Code name will display the disease code long name if it's part of the TCGA, CCLE, TARGET data set.

 Molecular Tab